Efficient calculation of reactor noise via Ito-Langevin Process for correlated fluctuations: Introduction

 Here, we develop a simplified method that accurately captures the exact second moments of noise in a heterogeneous system.
 Specifically, we focus on the correlation between detection events with arbitrary temporal delay between them and possibly at two different locations.
 Our approach employs stochastic dynamics through a Langevin equation for a Gaussian process, thus leading to a partial differential equation for fluctuations in the neutron flux with a stochastic noise as source.
-Notably, past efforts have successfully incorporated Ito-Langevin processes in reactor noise modeling, usually for point models~\cite{cohn1960simplified, Degweker2011296, DUBI2018608}, but also for space-dependent effects~\cite{akcasu1966application, sheff1966space1, sheff1966space2, saito1967noise}.
+Notably, past efforts have successfully incorporated Ito-Langevin processes in reactor noise modeling, applying a Schottky-like formula with a noise-equivalent source term, usually for point models~\cite{cohn1960simplified, Degweker2011296, DUBI2018608}, but also for space-dependent effects~\cite{akcasu1966application, sheff1966space1, sheff1966space2, saito1967noise}.
 Our approach is substantially different; while in previous works, all stochastic processes in the reactor were accounted for as a source of the random noise, including neutron scatterings, neutron captures, and the detection process itself, we simplify the equation for the full 3D heterogeneous case by incorporating only the branching events -- namely fission -- as source terms.
 Thus, we formulate a Langevin equation, where the fluctuating source term accounts only for the \textit{deviations} from Poisson statistics.
 We show that, since other processes generate Poisson noise, the non-Poisson term depends only on the average spatial fission rate distribution, and the distribution of the number of neutrons emitted in a fission event.
-The resulting equation allows expressing fluctuations using the spatial dependence of average quantities, which are much simpler to numerically simulate.
+The resulting equation allows expressing fluctuations using the spatial dependence of average quantities (i.e. quantities that depend on the first moment of the time-dependent flux), which are much simpler to numerically simulate.
 Thus, our method facilitates the use of simulations to calculate spatial effects of fluctuations.
 We suggest realizing this fluctuating source using standard Monte Carlo techniques as a simple and accurate way of simulating temporal correlations in the neutron noise.
+It should be stated that the treatment we present here does not take into account delayed neutrons: although these can in principle have an effect on noise measurements in neutron systems, we focus on timescales much smaller than the half-lives of delayed neutron precursors, and therefore analyze only prompt neutron effects (in the case of nuclear reactors not too close to criticality, the relevant prompt timescales are of several milliseconds, and the effects of delayed neutrons become significant much later).